WELCOME TO NEMS

-With the support of our funders, we have developed an online training program on the Nutrition Environment Measures Survey for Stores (NEMS-S) and Restaurants (NEMS-R) for researchers and community advocates and leaders so they can use the tools for research and action in their own communities.
+With the support of our funders, we have developed an online training program and also offering access to an online data collection system of the Nutrition Environment Measures Survey for Stores (NEMS-S) and Restaurants (NEMS-R) for researchers and community advocates and leaders so they can use the tools for research and action in their own communities.

 Also on this website, you will find additional NEMS tools, support materials for using any or all of the tools in your community, and NEMS related materials that other NEMS users have shared.

 NEMS Online Data Collection System Up and Running!

 We are happy to announce a partnership with CounterTools, a non-profit organization that has agreed to host the NEMS tools in their Store Audit Center, which will allow for easy auditing of food outlets and project management.
 We are offering this exciting way of doing a NEMS project for free!
 Click here or click on the Online Data Collection tab in the left column menu to learn more details.

 Farmer's Market Audit Tool

 Dr. Carmen Byker Shanks of Montana State and others have developed an audit tool for Farmer's Markets modified from NEMS.
 Their publication is in press (Byker Shanks, C., Jilcott Pitts, S., Gustafson, A. (In

 Press).
 Development and Validation of a Farmers’ Market Audit